surrealdb/crud-bench/README.md

 - The row or record content including support for nested objects and arrays.
 - The scan specifications for range or table queries.

-The number of records (samples), the number of concurrent clients, and the number of concurrent threads are configurable parameters

 ## Requirements

 - [Docker](https://www.docker.com/) - required when running automated tests